-SFCC is one of only eight colleges in Washington State and the one of two west of the Cascades to have received this federal designation.
+SFCC is one of only eight colleges in Washington State and the one of two east of the Cascades to have received this federal designation.
 Students can enroll in the SFCC programs throughout the year and enrollment is underway now for Winter Quarter.

 Lead instructor Brady Nielsen was in Phoenix for the National Initiative for Cybersecurity Education (NICE) conference this week to receive the honor from federal officials.